ben-velastegui/content-ops-starter/content/pages/index.md

           textAlign: center
     subtitle: ''
     text: >
-      With a Master's in Data Science and a foundation in Marketing, I combine machine learning, analytics, and business strategy to solve real-world problems — from ESG and climate science to bioinformatics and financial markets.
+      With a Master's in Data Science and a Bachelor's in Marketing, I combine machine learning, analytics, and business strategy to solve real-world problems — from ESG and climate science to bioinformatics and financial markets.